parameter1/sso/packages/db/README.md

 ### Organizations
 Define high-level organizations that exist within the P1 ecosystem.
 Organizations ultimately use applications via application instances (and workspaces).

+Model objects of this type _cannot_ be created or modified by external users.

 Unique key: `slug`